RIOT-OS/Tutorials/slides/slides.md

 ## Task 5.2 -- Use your application on real hardware
 * Compile, flash, and run on the board `BOARD=samr21-xpro make all flash term`
 * Type `ifconfig` to get your hardware addresses
-* Use `txtsnd` to send one of your neighbors a nice message
+* Use `txtsnd` to send one of your neighbors a friendly message

 ## RIOT's Networking architecture
 \only{<1>}{\includegraphics[width=\textwidth]{pictures/overview-net.pdf}}